 |Father’s younger brother’s wife|

-Korean terms for mother’s side of the family
+Korean terms for the mother’s side of the family

 Much like the above-mentioned terms for your father’s side of the family, these terms are only used when you want to talk about your mother’s side.
 Talking about your father’s and mother’s sides of the family may not be a daily topic for you, but these are incredibly useful words to know.